kapicorp/kapitan/docs/compile.md

 sha256_string - returns sha256 of string
 gzip_b64 - returns base64 encoded gzip of obj
-inventory - returns a dictionary with the inventory for target
+inventory - returns a dictionary with the inventory for target jsonschema - validates obj with schema, returns object with 'valid' and 'reason' keys
 ```

 ##### Jinja2 jsonnet templating